Automatic Computing Engine: MOSAIC

 A second implementation of the ACE design was the MOSAIC (Ministry of Supply Automatic Integrator and Computer).
 This was built by Allen Coombs and William Chandler of Dollis Hill who had worked with Tommy Flowers on building the ten Colossus computers.
 It was installed at the Radar Research and Development Establishment (RRDE) at Malvern, which later merged with the Telecommunications Research Establishment (TRE) to become the Royal Radar Establishment (RRE).
 It ran its first trial program in late 1952 or early 1953 and became operational in early 1955.
 MOSAIC contained 6,480 electronic valves and had an availability of about 75%.
 It occupied four rooms and was the largest of the early British computers.
 It was used to calculate aircraft trajectories from radar data.
 It continued operating until the early 1960s.

 Derivatives

 The principles of the ACE design were used in the Bendix Corporation's G-15 computer.
-The engineering design was done by Harry Huskey who had spent 1947 in the ACE section at the NPL.
+The engineering designer was Harry Huskey who had spent 1947 in the ACE section at the NPL.
 He later contributed to the hardware designs for the EDVAC.
 The first G-15 ran in 1954 and, as a relatively small single-user machine, some consider it to be the first personal computer.

 Other derivatives of the ACE include the EMI Electronic Business Machine and the Packard Bell Corporation PB 250.